 It’s that time of year again — spring cleaning season!
 Ready to get into all those nooks and crannies that have been neglected all year long?
 Take your spring cleaning routine to the next level with these tasks and tips for every area of your home.

 - Wash your pillows: When was the last time you thought of washing your pillows?
 Got you thinking, didn’t we!
 Pillows can quickly accumulate dirt and debris from daily use.
-Unless otherwise specified on the tag, most pillows can be machine-washed and dried twice a year and now is as good a time as any to wash those pillows.
+Unless otherwise specified on the tag, most pillows can be machine-washed and dried twice a year, and now is as good a time as any to do just that.

 - Clean and flip your mattress: Just like your pillows, your mattress should be cleaned and flipped twice a year.
 Vacuum the mattress with an upholstery brush and spot treat any stains.

 - Dust lamps and clean lampshades: Silk and linen lampshades need a good scrub to bring back their original color.
 In the tub or sink, combine warm water and 1 tsp of gentle detergent or Ivory soap.
 Rinse with fresh water, and hang them to dry.

 - Clean your coffee maker: Your coffee maker is a hotbed for bacteria and mold growth.
 Wash removable parts in hot, soapy water and decalcify the machine monthly with an equal mix of water and white vinegar to help prevent mineral buildup.

 - Clean out your fridge: Take everything out of your fridge and freezer and wipe the interior with a solution of baking soda and hot water or your disinfectant cleaner of choice.

 - Clean out the cupboards: Empty out the cupboards and wipe down food scraps, crumbs, and dust.
 Take this opportunity to throw out any expired items, and make use of items you forgot you had.